mvac7/fR3eL_VDP_TMS9918A_Lib/README.md

 	- Update to SDCC (4.1.12) Z80 calling conventions
 	- Added SetVRAMtoREAD and SetVRAMtoWRITE functions
 	- Added FastVPOKE and FastVPEEK functions
-	- Added initialization of MC mode (in SCREEN function) with sorted map.
+	- Added initialization of MultiColor mode (in SCREEN function) with sorted map.
-	- Added initialization of the color table in GRAPHIC1 mode (based on the values ​​previously given by the COLOR function).
+	- Added initialization of the color table in Graphic1 mode (based on the values ​​previously given by the COLOR function).
 	- The FillVRAM, CopyToVRAM, and CopyFromVRAM functions have been optimized for faster access to VRAM.
 - v1.4 (16 August 2022) Bug #2 (initialize VRAM address in V9938) and code optimization.
 - v1.3 (23 July  2019) COLOR function improvements.